Faith Formation for Adults

 The Edmunds Lecture Series of Second Presbyterian was established in 1985 by S. Spencer “Buddy” Edmunds as a way of honoring his father’s commitment to joining scholarship with congregational life.
 Dr. Spencer Edmunds served Second Presbyterian as its Senior Minister from 1923-1941.
 The lectures continue to attract outstanding preachers and theologians to educate and inspire the Roanoke Valley.

-Past lecturers include Bud Robertson, Walter Brueggemann, Barbara Brown Taylor, Miroslov Volf, N.T.
+Past lecturers include Ben Witherington III, Bud Robertson, Walter Brueggemann, Barbara Brown Taylor, Miroslov Volf, N.T.
 Wright, F. Dale Bruner, Brian Blount, Eric Wall, Ted Wardlaw, and Ben Witherington, to name a few.

 Original art has been produced for every lecture series since 1999, when Dr. Bud Robertson was the speaker.
 Each piece depicts the theme of the lecture the year in which it was commissioned.
 All the works can be found somewhere in the church facilities, with several them hanging in the hallway between the Associate Pastors’ offices.
 The hope is that the art collection of the church will inspire both memories and theological reflection.